Google has announced that it will now be free to advertise products for eCommerce stores on Google Shopping, so in today’s show Mark explores:

 - Download the HTML file and upload it to the root of your web server if you have access

 Once this is complete, the next step is to import the inventory that you’d like to advertise on Google.
 There are a number of ways to do this, and the best method will depend on how much stock you have and how often prices change.

 The first, and arguably the most common, is to do this natively or through a plugin.
 Many eCommerce platforms will extract an XML file from your database and write that to your server, then you can schedule it to run early each morning.
 It will pull titles, descriptions, categories and other attributes that Merchant Center needs, and it will keep your data up to date.

 Another method is to create a Google Sheet and populate it with the necessary data.
 However, if you have a lot of products or your prices constantly change, this will prove to be quite labour intensive and you run a high risk of your inventory and your ads getting out of sync.

 Alternatively, eCommerce sites like Shopify have a direct connection to Merchant Center via the API and the data will be pushed through automatically.

 You can also add products to the Merchant Center manually, but this is definitely not recommended if you have a large inventory or frequent changes to your stock or prices.

 Finally, you’ll need to configure your shipping details so that they’re the same as on your eCommerce site.

-If you have any questions about Google’s announcement, let us know in the comments – we’re Google Shopping experts and we’re happy to help.
+If you have any questions about Google’s announcement, let us know in the comments – with our Google Shopping Management Services we’re happy to help.
 In the meantime, subscribe to our YouTube channel so you never miss a T-Time video.